nerdylist/pstevens/README.md

 🔭 I’m currently working on breaking a blade template down into some partials to be shared with other pages.

-🌱 I’m currently learning Blade, a little Vue, some bash scripting, some Oh-My-Zsh plugins and themes...
+🌱 I’m currently learning TailwindCSS, a little Vue, some bash scripting, some Oh-My-Zsh plugins and themes...
 Lots of fun stuff.

 👯 I’m looking to collaborate on innovative projects that need clean, focused, UIs.